 Our minds are busy!
 They are constantly chattering away at us; most of it is repetitive and not very useful.
 When you’re disconnected from your mind, you won’t be very aware (if at all) of the internal monologue that is directing your actions.
 Your mind is constantly judging, making demands and reminding you of its expectations.
 It could be insisting you eat (whether or not you’re hungry), or that you ‘avoid temptation.’
 It could be telling you which foods are ‘good’ and which are ‘bad.’
 It could be hurling abuse at you about the size of your thighs, or congratulating you because your belt is looser.
 Your mind will chatter away about other people, groups of people, cultures, religions.
 They’re good or bad.
 It’s their fault.
 It’s your fault.
 Yada yada yada.

 Here’s the really important piece:

-Being disconnected from your mind you won’t even be aware that you’re having these thoughts.
-Yet they are impacting on your relationship with food and your body (and in fact, your relationships, your money management – and actually, everything.
+When you’re disconnected from your mind you won’t even be aware that you’re having these thoughts.
+Yet they are impacting on your relationship with food and your body (and in fact, your interpersonal relationships, your money management – and actually, everything.
 It’s all connected, remember?).

 If you’re disconnected from your body and your mind, you won’t recognise what your needs are (other than the most urgent ones, and even then, perhaps not).
 If you can’t recognise them, you’re unlikely to be able to meet them appropriately – and instead, eat in an unquestioned, unclear fog which is vaguely attempting to meet the need.

 This is an interesting one that isn’t often spoken about – and I treat it with caution because I am still learning.